mikerochip/addressables-training-manual/README.md

 ## What is Addressables?

 The Addressables system is a Unity package that allows you to load assets at runtime by address rather than by using Resources, Streaming Assets, or rolling a custom solution on top of Asset Bundles.
+Addressables is essentially an Asset Bundle build and load solution (but NOT deploy - lots more on that topic in this manual).

+For those unfamiliar, Asset Bundles are Unity's mechanism for packaging assets in a way that they can be loaded at runtime, dynamically and from arbitrary locations.

 Loading by address unlocks your ability to rearrange the assets in your project and deploy your assets locally or to a server without having to change the code that loads the assets.